mtrogman/harassarr/README.md

 # Features

-harassarr uses discord, email, and Plex to notify (harass) users that payment is due.
+harassarr uses discord and email to notify (harass) users that their subscription is due for a renewal.
+If the subscription lapses then the user will automatically be removed.

 # Installation and setup